gitbls/rxapp/README.md

 ## Command line Special rxapp control features

-* Use this on the command line to run an X11 application an a remote host
+* Use this on the command line to run an X11 application on a remote host
 ```
 rxapp [user@]hostname cmdname arg1 arg2 arg3 arg4 ... arg8
 ```